Extreme programming practices: Coding standard

-Collective code ownership

-Collective code ownership (also known as "team code ownership" and "shared code") means that everyone is responsible for all the code; therefore, everybody is allowed to change any part of the code.
-Collective code ownership is not only an organizational policy but also a feeling.
-"Developers feel team code ownership more when they understand the system context, have contributed to the code in question, perceive code quality as high, believe the product will satisfy the user needs, and perceive high team cohesion."
-Pair programming, especially overlapping pair rotation, contributes to this practice: by working in different pairs, programmers better understand the system context and contribute to more areas of the code base.

-Collective code ownership may accelerate development because a developer who spots an error can fix it immediately, which can reduce bugs overall.
-However, programmers may also introduce bugs when changing code that they do not understand well.
-Sufficiently well-defined unit tests should mitigate this problem: if unforeseen dependencies create errors, then when unit tests are run, they will show failures.

-Collective code ownership may lead to better member backup, greater distribution of knowledge and learning, shared responsibility of the code, greater code quality, and reduced rework.
-But it may as well lead to increased member conflict, increase of bugs, changes of developers mental flow and breaks of their reasoning, increased development time, or less understanding of the code.

 Simple design

 Programmers should take a "simple is best" approach to software design.
-Whenever a new piece of code is written, the author should ask themselves 'is there a simpler way to introduce the same functionality?'.
+Whenever a new piece of code is written, the author should ask themselves 'is there a simpler way to introduce the same function?'
 If the answer is yes, the simpler course should be chosen.
 Refactoring should also be used to make complex code simpler.

 System metaphor

 The system metaphor is a story that everyone - customers, programmers, and managers - can tell about how the system works.
-It's a naming concept for classes and methods that should make it easy for a team member to guess the functionality of a particular class/method, from its name only.
+It's a naming concept for classes and methods that should make it easy for a team member to guess the functioning of a given class/method, from its name only.
 For example a library system may create loan_records(class) for borrowers(class), and if the item were to become overdue it may perform a make_overdue operation on a catalogue(class).
-For each class or operation the functionality is obvious to the entire team.
+For each class or operation the function is obvious to the entire team.

 Programmer welfare

 Sustainable pace

 The concept is that programmers or software developers should not work more than 40 hour weeks, and if there is overtime one week, that the next week should not include more overtime.
-Since the development cycles are short cycles of continuous integration, and full development (release) cycles are more frequent, the projects in XP do not follow the typical crunch time that other projects require (requiring overtime).
+Since the development cycles are short cycles of continuous integration, and full development (release) cycles are more frequent, the projects in XP do not follow the typical crunch time, requiring overtime, as so often needed in other projects.

 Also, included in this concept is that people perform best and most creatively if they are well rested.